denoland/fresh/docs/getting-started/dynamic-routes.md

 export.
 This time the component will receive the matched path segment properties as arguments in its `props` object though.

+> :warning: Warning, it is possible to create both static and dynamic routes in
+> the same directory causing potential routing problems.
+Fresh will always
+> choose the static route first.
+However, while in developer mode, Fresh will
+> try and check your routes as you create them and display any such routing
+> conflicts to the terminal.

 ```tsx
 // routes/greet/[name].tsx